-- prevent and contrast looting and illegal excavations;
+- raise public awareness of looting and illegal excavations;

-- limit trafficking and accept selling of cultural heritage to those objects that have a strong proof of legal and ethical origin (e.g. pre-1970 known and proven as valid origin, or/and as in the UNIDROIT convention (1995), or the Kulturgüterrückgabegesetz, Germany (2016);
+- stop trafficking and the selling of cultural heritage objects that do not have strong proof of legal and ethical origin;

 - develop strategies for a common European legal basis for the protection of archaeological sites, artefacts and tangible cultural heritage in general;

-- establish partnerships with interested parties and customs & excise and law enforcement agencies working on similar issues (e.g. UNESCO, UNIDROIT, Interpol, Italian Carabinieri, UK Art and Antiques Unit et al.);
+- establish partnerships with interested parties and customs & excise and law enforcement agencies working on similar issues (e.g. UNESCO, UNIDROIT, Interpol, Italian Carabinieri, UK London Metropolitan Police Art and Antiques Unit);

-- raise public and institutional awareness of the impact of the damaging and destructing of cultural heritage and the legal consequences of doing so.
+- raise public and institutional awareness of the social impact of damage and destruction of cultural heritage, and of the legal consequences.

 We aim to prevent and reduce looting and illegal excavations by a variety of far-reaching strategies, including organising public activities and raising of public and institutional awareness of the negative consequences of illegal excavations for society, such as loss of cultural and scientific value, common history, identity, and socio-economic (incl. touristic) potential.
 Also, we aim to raise public awareness of the value of archaeological finds, and their context for everyone (providing information at schools, exhibitions, disseminating information material, collecting and publishing of information online (blog and social media accounts)).

 A special focus is on so-called ‘high end’ collectors; this is about raising ethical issues, making it more difficult to justify unethical collecting practices in light of the impact they have on archaeological sites, and the loss of contextual information of the finds in general.
 Significant attention is also drawn to effective regulation of and engagement with legal artefact hunters (e.g. metal detectorists in countries where this hobby is legal).